2023 Fulfillment by Amazon (FBA) Review: Costs & Features

 FBA’s specialty services include:

 FBA product listings prominently feature the Amazon Prime logo, signaling to Prime members they can purchase your product with free Prime two-day shipping or other Prime offers.
-Prime boasts nearly 200 million subscribers who look for the Prime logo while shopping—so FBA products attract far more buyers than non-Prime products.
+Prime boasts about 200 million subscribers who look for the Prime logo while shopping—so FBA products attract far more buyers than non-Prime products.

-In addition to the standard order fulfillment processes, FBA performs all customer service-related tasks for your Amazon orders.
+In addition to the standard order fulfillment processes, FBA performs customer service-related tasks for your Amazon orders.
 The company’s well-established CS team is available 24/7 by phone, email, or live chat on the app or website and has a reputation for providing highly accommodating support.

 The cost of outsourcing this level of service elsewhere would be astronomical.
 For each hired representative, call center outsourcing in the US can cost anywhere from $25 to $65 per hour.
 To have just one employee on call for these hours would cost thousands of dollars each month—and potentially hundreds of thousands each year.
 In that regard, FBA is incredibly cost-effective.